Best Term Life Insurance for Seniors in 2025

 Conversion and Renewability

-Conversion and renewability are two important features to consider when shopping for term life insurance.
+Conversion and renewability affect your long-term coverage options.
 Conversion allows policyholders to convert from term to permanent coverage without a medical exam, often required by age 65 or 70.
-This can safeguard eligibility if health conditions worsen later.
+This protects your eligibility if health conditions worsen later.
 Renewability allows extending coverage after the initial term ends, though premiums rise.

 While many insurers include one or both, not all policies do.
-Before applying, review each contract carefully to confirm whether these provisions are offered.
+Check each policy's terms before applying to see if these options are included.

 doctor icon